Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Introduction

 Recent research has argued that gravity waves play a dominant role in tropical offshore propagation, especially in situations where density currents cannot extend beyond 100 km to maintain offshore precipitation \cite{fang2022global}.
 On the other hand, \citeA{hassim2016diurnal} noted that diurnally organized convection over the northeast coast of New Guinea propagates offshore at approximately 5 m s$^{-1}$, reaching nearly 200 km from the coastline.
 This propagation speed is considerably lower than the typical speeds exceeding 15 m s$^{-1}$ associated with dry hydrostatic gravity waves, yet it is comparable to the speed characteristics of tropical density currents.
 However, the propagation distance far surpasses the traditionally anticipated range for density currents \cite{love2011}.
 This indicates that density currents, especially in the form of land breezes, may facilitate convection extending farther offshore over warm oceans during nighttime, a mechanism that merits further exploration.

-Thus, two hypotheses involving the interaction and resemblance between land breezes and cold pools may help explain the contrast noted above: \begin{enumerate} \item Cold pools may serve as an additional driving force, deepening and strengthening land breezes originally driven by nocturnal radiative cooling and enhancing their low-level propagation speed. \item Land breezes propagating over warm oceans may develop moist patches, similarly to cold pools \cite{tompkins2001, tang2024}, thus facilitating new convection triggering at their edges.
+Thus, two hypotheses involving the interaction and resemblance between land breezes and cold pools may help explain the contrast noted above, which we refer to collectively as the \textit{hybrid-land-breeze hypothesis}: \begin{enumerate} \item Cold pools serve as an additional driving force, deepening and strengthening land breezes generated by nocturnal radiative cooling and hence enhancing their propagation speed and persistence. \item Land breezes propagating over warm oceans develop \textit{moist patches}, areas with anomalously high water vapor, similar to those found in cold pools \cite{tompkins2001, tang2024}, thus facilitating new convection triggering at their leading edges.
 The moist patches in cold pools are mainly attributed to rain evaporation in downdrafts and surface moisture fluxes \cite{14vaporring, schlemmer2016, torri2016MP}.
-It is plausible that similar mechanisms might provide additional moisture to the head of land breezes. \end{enumerate}
+It is plausible that similar processes provide an additional source of moisture to the leading edge of land breezes. \end{enumerate}

-Together, the mechanisms described above can support convective systems and facilitate their offshore propagation generally along the head of mixed land breezes over long distances and periods of time.
+Together, the mechanisms described above can support convective systems and facilitate their offshore propagation generally along the head of hybrid land breezes over long distances and periods of time.
 Furthermore, these processes are influenced by strong, relatively cooler, denser yet more humid sea breezes \cite{wang2017island,miller2003SB}, as well as cooler and drier cross-equatorial monsoons traveling in the low troposphere.
-Moreover, we propose that the moist thermodynamics of the atmospheric boundary layer, shaped by interactions between density currents of various scales, cooling resources, and the warm ocean environment, plays a crucial role in driving and regulating the diurnal cycle and offshore propagation of convection over the island of New Guinea.
+Moreover, we propose that the moist thermodynamics of the atmospheric boundary layer, shaped by interactions between thermally driven flows of various scales, cooling resources, and the warm ocean environment, plays a crucial role in driving and regulating the diurnal cycle and offshore propagation of convection over the island of New Guinea.

 This study seeks to clarify the mechanisms underlying the diurnal offshore propagation of convection over New Guinea and the surrounding ocean by addressing the following questions: \begin{itemize} \item How do multi-scale density currents influence the diurnal offshore propagation of convection over New Guinea? \item What factors enable organized convection to propagate such long-distance offshore and persist for such an extended duration over the ocean? \item What is the nature of the asymmetry and interaction between observed land breezes and sea breezes, and what role do cold pools play in this relationship and in facilitating propagation? \end{itemize}